jordandekraker/Hippocampal_AutoTop/README.md

 ### Summary

 This tool aims to automatically model the topological folding structure of the human hippocampus.
-This can then be used to apply the hippocampal unfolding methods presented in [DeKraker et al., 2019](https://www.sciencedirect.com/science/article/pii/S1053811917309977), and ex-vivo subfield boundaries can be topologically applied from [DeKraker et al., 2020](https://www.sciencedirect.com/science/article/pii/S105381191930919X?via%3Dihub).
+This can then be used to apply the hippocampal unfolding methods presented in [DeKraker et al., 2019](https://www.sciencedirect.com/science/article/pii/S1053811917309977), and ex-vivo subfield boundaries can be topologically propagated from [DeKraker et al., 2020](https://www.sciencedirect.com/science/article/pii/S105381191930919X?via%3Dihub).

 Currently optimized for 0.7mm isotropic T2w data from the HCP1200 dataset, but options for T1w and DWI data also exist.